Driving in Italy? 7 Things to Know Before Renting a Car

 Navigation apps like Google Maps and Waze often indicate where speed cameras are located along your route, too.

-A beautiful view of the countryside surrounding San Gimignano during a storm with a rainbow
+Rainbow going across the lush countryside in San Gimignano during a storm

 5. Make sure you have the right insurance.